 The same applies to liabilities.
 If you have $10k of credit card debt and you use cash to pay that down, it won’t show up on the income statement and you won’t have cash in the bank.
 We suggest that CEOs look at their balance sheet on a comparative basis each month.
 This allows them to compare last month’s to this month’s balance sheet to see where the cash went and investigate discrepancies.

 Let Experts Deliver Your Financial Statements Each Month

 One way to receive accurate numbers each month is through outsourcing your bookkeeping and accounting needs.
 Outsourced accounting services are experts and can provide reports that will help your business grow and make more money.

-Our cloud based bookkeeping and accounting services allows you to begin where you need help and add on additional services when needed.
-We provide outstanding client service with a U.S. based team of a bookkeeper, staff accountant and accounting manager who provide the expertise you need to run your business.
+Our cloud-based bookkeeping and accounting services allow you to begin where you need help and add on additional services when needed.
+We provide outstanding client service with a U.S.-based team of a bookkeeper, staff accountant, and accounting manager who provide the expertise you need to run your business.
 Put your numbers to work!